What You Need

 1. 1

-Try on and mark the new length
+Try on the garment and mark the desired length

-Wear the shoes you will wear with the garment.
-Have someone mark the desired length with chalk or pins while you stand straight.
-Mark all the way around β€” hems are often uneven unless you mark from the outside while wearing.
+Wear the shoes you will wear with the garment (shoe heel height affects trouser length significantly).
+Have someone mark the correct hem length with pins or chalk while you are wearing it, or measure from the floor up.
+Mark evenly all the way around — not just at the front.

 2. 2